MagLev/maglev.github.com/docs/build.markdown

 # How it all fits together

-MagLev is a 64-bit open source (MIT licensed) implementation of the Ruby programming language and libraries built on top of VMware's GemStone/S 3.1 Virtual Machine.

-The MagLev VM takes full advantage of GemStone/S JIT to native code performance, distributed shared cache, fully ACID transactions, and enterprise class NoSQL data management capabilities to provide a robust and durable programming platform.
-It can transparently manage a much larger amount (terabytes) of data and code than will fit in memory.
-There are no restrictions on what types of objects, classes, blocks, threads or continuations that can be stored and executed.

 MagLev is layered on top of the GemStone/S Virtual Machine, which is written in C++ for optimum performance.
 To build MagLev, we start with a basic GemStone/S system that has been extended especially